salesforce-pixel/b2bSalesDemo2025/README.md

 ```bash
 sf data import tree --files Sales_Alerts__c.json --target-org yourTargetOrg
 ```
-Once this dataset is uploaded, you need to open the Sales Alert Object --> Go to List View All --> Assing these Sales Alerts to real Account, Opportunities, Contact and Onboarding records via the Record_Id__c field.
+Once this dataset is uploaded in the target org, you need to open the Sales Alert Object --> Go to List View All --> Assing these Sales Alert records to real Account, Opportunities, Contact and Onboarding records via the Record_Id__c field.
 Record_Id__c on Sales Alert is just a text field, and it needs the record Id of the respective Parent record.